ryan-howard-hc/DjangoJammin/pseudocode.md

  3. Thunder Client to test API routes

- 4. Design a relationship diagram to show relationships between models [Relationship Diagram](https://dbdiagram.io/d/64ca718c02bd1c4a5e2153ea)
+ 4. Relationship diagram to show relationships between models [Relationship Diagram](https://dbdiagram.io/d/64ca718c02bd1c4a5e2153ea)

- 5. Implement models for each component such as Songs, albums, etc to represent data in DB
+ 5. Models for each component such as Songs, albums, etc to represent data in DB

- 6. Define foreign key relationships as well as ManyToMany relationships between each model
+ 6. Foreign key relationships as well as ManyToMany relationships between each model

- 7. Create API routes to display info as JSON
+ 7. API routes to display info as JSON

 ## Should have
  1. Route to allow users to add a song to a playlist.